-Franchise Your Business: How To Sell Your First Franchise
+Franchise Your Business: How to Sell a Franchise

 Franchise sales is a different game from traditional sales, but not entirely.
 Many franchise consultants position franchise sales as this mythological creature that no salesperson has come across before, the bottom line is that it is still sales so there are many similarities.
 What most people don’t understand is how much leg work there is to get a potential franchise buyer over the line to invest in a new business and commit to your franchise.
 I can tell you, it’s a lot of work.

 Particularly as a new franchise company, no one will understand or believe that you have a qualified and validated franchise model, so you can double the already substantial work until you sell ten of them.
 The first number of franchises will be the most difficult when you first franchise your business.